InterDigitalInc/AdvantEDGE/index.md

 :zap: **General Maintenance fixes :hammer_and_wrench:**

-:zap: **"_Old New_" :wink: you can still easily reach out to the team by initiating [:octocat: Discussion](https://github.com/InterDigitalInc/AdvantEDGE/discussions)**
+:zap: **"_Old New_" :wink: you can still easily reach out to the team by initiating [GitHub Discussion](https://github.com/InterDigitalInc/AdvantEDGE/discussions) :octocat:**

 ------